HelenGuohx/cs-interview/README.md

 - You want to know what to study and how much you should study to get a job

-### What's differences between this and other materials
+### What are the differences between this and other materials

 - It provides short but valuable information based on experiences and other sources.
 In other word, it provides the meaty content.
-- It covers most stages in job search process
+- It demonstrates a comprehensive job search process

 ### Here is the process of job search